LukoJohnson/alltheguides/docs/mods/ae2/bulkcells/bulkwhat.md

 ---
 title: What is Bulk Cells?
-description: Mainly focused on Bulk Cells & The concepts of Bulk storages
+description: Explains the characteristics of bulk cells
 authors:
     - Boold
 ---